Relative cohomology of bi-arrangements: The Orlik--Solomon bi-complex of a bi-arrangement of hyperplanes

 \subsubsection{A non-tame bi-arrangement which is exact}

 Let us consider the same bi-arrangement as in the previous example, but with the coloring~$\chi(L_{13})=\chi(L_{23})=\lambda$ and~$\chi(P)=\mu$ (it is not its dual, since we have not exchanged~$\L$ and~$\M$).
 This bi-arrangement~$\B$ is not tame, but it may be checked that it is exact.
-To find the Orlik-Solomon bi-complex of~$\B$, one should start with the bi-complex~$A_{\bullet,\bullet}(\B)$ defined in \S\ref{partame} and add the co-relation~$e_{123}^\vee=0$.